Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Full Suspension MTB for Bikepacking

-While hard tail are certainly more suited for traveling, full Suspension MTBs can still be used for extreme weekend bikepacking adventures.
+While hardtails are certainly more suited for travel, full-suspension MTBs can still be used for extreme weekend bikepacking adventures.
 Frame bags for full-suspension MTB are also manufactured.

-Full suspension MTB bikepacking is actually becoming more and more popular, indeed frame bags for full suspension MTB are also manufactured.
+Full-suspension MTB bikepacking is becoming increasingly popular; frame bags for full-suspension MTBs are also available.

-Full-Suspension though, with its many moving parts, is sadly prone to failure.
-They are also quite hard to pack and don’t handle eccessive load – you’ll really have to go minimalistic when bike camping on a full-sus.
+Full-Suspension, though, with its many moving parts, is sadly prone to failure.
+They are also quite hard to pack and don’t handle excessive load – you’ll really have to go minimalistic when bike camping on a full-sus.

 Our favorite full-suspension MTB for bikepacking